67-6f-64/Counter-Strike-Global-Offensive/README.md

 c) Aimbot (my own code): based in target distance
 * Not working correctly with high pings, possibly fix remove crossId check
+* Need fix, not working correctly at all.

 Work in progress: i will update it alot